Saori Sarina Ohno: Education

 Ohno began playing the piano at the age of four.
 At sixteen, she entered the Staatliche Hochschule für Musik und Darstellende Kunst in Stuttgart, Germany, as a student of Lieselotte Gierth and Gerd Lohmeyer.
-After receiving her master's degree, she continued her studies at Indiana University where she received an Artist Diploma as a student of Menahem Pressler.
+After receiving her master's degree, she continued her studies from 1992 to 1994 at the Indiana University School of Music where she received an Artist Diploma as a student of Menahem Pressler.
 She also obtained a Graduate Chamber Music Diploma from the University of Wisconsin–Milwaukee.
 In 2005, she received her doctoral degree from the Graduate Center of the City University of New York.
 Her doctoral dissertation was titled "The Piano Chamber Music of Maurice Ravel."
-Additionally, she studied with Rita Sloan, Joseph Kalichstein and Lev Natochenny.
+Additionally, she studied with Rita Sloan, Joseph Kalichstein among others.

 Awards

 Ohno was the winner of the German National Youth Competition Jugend musiziert in 1986, the 1992 E. Nakamichi Piano Competition in Aspen, the 1994 Indiana University Piano Competition and won top prizes at the prestigious Fischoff and Coleman Chamber Music Competitions.